jonadmark/intsight-perfeval/README.md

 jupyter notebook performance-evaluation.ipynb
 ```

-This notebook implements the analytical modelling for performance comparison between monitoring approaches and generates the figures available in the `paper_results` directory.
+This notebook implements the analytical modeling for performance comparison between monitoring approaches and generates the figures available in the `paper_results` directory.